Choosing the Right Investor: Strategic Fit, Terms & Long-Term Alignment

 Planning for Exit and Liquidity: Investor Fit and Endgame

-The right investor not only aligns with your build journey, but also your exit vision:
+The right investor should align with your growth journey and your exit vision.

 • Discuss exit preferences early.
 Some VCs optimize for M&A, others for IPOs, while corporates may prefer long-term commercial alignment.

-• Negotiate secondary sales.
+• Negotiate secondary sales (private resales of shares before company exit).
 As cycles lengthen, ask how your investors facilitate employee or founder liquidity (e.g., in growth rounds or pre-exit secondaries).

 • Review alignment on strategic buyer scenarios.
 Do key investors have ties or conflicts with likely acquirers?
 Will they support, or block, specific exit paths?

 • Protect founder and early employee upside.
-Ensure vesting, cap table clarity, and waterfall calculations are clean in every scenario.
+Ensure vesting, cap table (capitalization table) clarity, and waterfall calculations are clean in every scenario.

 Conclusion